Fast and Fusiest: An Optimal Fusion-Aware Mapper for Accelerator Design: Conclusion

 \section{Conclusion}

-Driven in part by the rise of deep neural networks and big data, tensor algebra programs are critical workloads to accelerate, and even small differences in energy or latency can become great when these programs are deployed at scale.
-It has become critical to use fusion to optimize these programs.
+Driven in part by the rise of deep neural networks and big data, tensor algebra workloads have become critical to accelerate, and even small differences in energy or latency can become great when these workloads are deployed at scale.
+Moreover, fusion has emerged as a key optimization.
 However, it is a challenge to find optimal fused mappings due to the exponential mapspace size.
 The \ffmlong partitions this exploration by introducing the notion of partial mappings and defines attributes (\eg compatibility, resource consumption, costs) that capture how they contribute to full mappings.
 This lets the \ffmlong quickly find optimal fused mappings in a comprehensive mapspace.